coq/coq/doc/sphinx/practical-tools/coq-commands.rst

   ``.cmxs`` for :tacn:`native_compute`.
 Defaults to ``.coq-native``.
 :-output-directory *dir*, -output-dir *dir*: Sets the output directory for commands that write output to files, such as :ref:`extraction` commands, :cmd:`Redirect` and :cmd:`Print Universes`.
-:-vos: Indicate Coq to skip the processing of opaque proofs (i.e., proofs ending with :cmd:`Qed` or :cmd:`Admitted`), output a ``.vos`` files instead of a ``.vo`` file, and to load ``.vos`` files instead of ``.vo`` files when interpreting :cmd:`Require` commands.
+:-vos: Indicate Rocq to skip the processing of opaque proofs (i.e., proofs ending with :cmd:`Qed` or :cmd:`Admitted`), output a ``.vos`` files instead of a ``.vo`` file, and to load ``.vos`` files instead of ``.vo`` files when interpreting :cmd:`Require` commands.
-:-vok: Indicate Coq to check a file completely, to load ``.vos`` files instead of ``.vo`` files when interpreting :cmd:`Require` commands, and to output an empty ``.vok`` files upon success instead of writing a ``.vo`` file.
+:-vok: Indicate Rocq to check a file completely, to load ``.vos`` files instead of ``.vo`` files when interpreting :cmd:`Require` commands, and to output an empty ``.vok`` files upon success instead of writing a ``.vo`` file.
 :-w (all|none|w₁,…,wₙ): Configure the display of warnings.
 This option expects all, none or a comma-separated list of warning names or categories (see Section :ref:`controlling-display`).
-:-color (on|off|auto): *Coqtop only*.
-Enable or disable color output.
+:-color (on|off|auto):  Enable or disable color output.
   Default is auto, meaning color is shown only if the output channel supports ANSI escape sequences.
-:-diffs (on|off|removed): *Coqtop only*.
+:-diffs (on|off|removed): *Rocq repl only*.
 Controls highlighting of differences between proof steps.  ``on`` highlights added tokens, ``removed`` highlights both added and removed tokens.
 Requires that ``-color`` is enabled.  (see Section :ref:`showing_diffs`).